SmithsonianWorkshops/2019-06-12-Yale/index.md

 carpentry: "dc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc").
                       # Be sure to update the Carpentry type in _config.yml as well.
 venue: "Tools and Best Practices for Biodiversity Data Science: A Data Carpentries Introduction with Python"        # brief name of host site without address (e.g., "Euphoric State University")
-address: "Room TBD.
-170 Whitney Ave, New Haven, CT 06511"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
+address: "Room 208, William L. Harkness Hall, 100 Wall St, New Haven, CT 06511"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "US"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes)
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
 latlng: "FIXME"       # decimal latitude and longitude of workshop venue (e.g., "41.7901128,-87.6007318" - use https://www.latlong.net/)